ahmedamasha/REIT/README.md

 - Able to monitor the progress of the company activities per building
 - Able to monitor the progress of the building
-- Status entity for ading more status in the future with colors for better user interface
+- Status entity for adding more status in the future with colors for better user interface
+- Using docker-compose for fast productivity
 - Good  UI/ UX design
-- d3.js charts for monitor the activity per user
+- d3.js charts for a monitor the activity per user
-- Search bar to search by name in the projects grid view
+- Search bar to search by name in the projects' grid view
   <hr>

 *  **Tech stack**